fuse-box/fuse-box/docs/stylesheet.md

 });
 ```

-Global configuration in the `stylesheet` property can be overriden by the plugin.
+Global configuration in the `stylesheet` property can be overridden by the plugin.
 For example. if your PostCSS modules
 require different macros you can define it in the `pluginPostCSS`

 ## Importing as text